MadJavaEntFall2018/week1-user-display-exercise-kbishell/README.md

 ## Next Next Steps

 1. The completed application will provide the ability to search for and display users from the database.
-The user display/search results should include id, first name, last name, and age.
+The user display/search results should include userid, first name, last name, and age.
 At minimum, provide a last name search.
 Some TODOs have been added to help you get started.